 - 13.8.1.
-Within 5 months after each Worker arrives in Australia, You must provide to Us, via the Department's IT Systems, a pay summary covering the first 4 months of the Worker's employment with You, using the template provided in the Department's IT Systems. - 13.8.2.
-In relation to each Short-Term Worker, You must advise Us immediately when You are unable to offer 30 hours per week to Short-term Workers (in accordance with section 3.7) including the circumstances as to why this has occurred.
-We will consider circumstances where extreme weather events, disasters or other exceptional circumstances prevent employers in impacted regions meeting the minimum hours requirement.
+On request by the Department, You must provide to Us, via the Department's IT Systems, a pay summary covering the first 4 months of the Worker's employment with You, using the template provided in the Department's IT Systems. - 13.8.2.
+You must Notify Us in accordance with section 13.4.1(f) (Reporting of non-critical incidents) when You are unable to offer the required Minimum Hours to Short-term Workers (in accordance with section 3.7) including the circumstances as to why this has occurred, and a declaration that you have provided the additional payment as required by section3.7.2.
+We will consider circumstances where extreme weather events, disasters or other exceptional circumstances prevent employers in impacted regions meeting the minimum hours requirement. - 13.8.3.

-13.8.3.
 You must keep all Records relating to this Deed (including these Guidelines) for seven years from the date they were created, or longer if required by law or Notified by Us.